openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 #### openstack::compute

-The Openstack compute class is used to manage the underlying hypervisor.
-A typical multi-host Openstack installation would consist of a single openstack::controller node and multiple openstack::compute nodes (based on the amount of resources being virtualized)
+The OpenStack compute class is used to manage the underlying hypervisor.
+A typical multi-host OpenStack installation would consist of a single openstack::controller node and multiple openstack::compute nodes (based on the amount of resources being virtualized)